laurames/radio_spotify/readme.md

     $ npm install

 ## Running the examples
+In order to run the example, first add authenticate values.

+- In https://beta.developer.spotify.com/dashboard/login register your app and paste the client_id, client_secret and redirect_uri values in app.js on line 25-27.
+- open a spotify [web console](https://developer.spotify.com/web-api/console/get-current-user) and  press Get OAuth Token.
+In pop up window check all permissions in relevant and optional scopes and press Request token.
+Copy the generated token value and in app.js on line 30 replace YOUR_TOKEN with it.
+In the **response section** copy the id value (example "id" : "*************") and on line 43 replace YOUR_USER_ID
+- open Spotify web console https://developer.spotify.com/web-api/console/get-users-available-devices/#complete and fetch the list of available devices.
+Select one that {"is_active" : true}, and copy the id.
+Paste the value to app.js on line 85, 163 instead of if YOUR_DEVICE_ID.
+- Please follow the playlists that are listed in the array on lines 54-58.

-In order to run the example, open the folder authorization_code, and run its `app.js` file.
-For instance, to run the Authorization Code example do:
+- open the folder app, and run its `app.js` file in node.
+For instance do:

-    $ cd authorization_code
+    $ cd app
     $ node app.js

 ## Important on node version
 We are using [node-serialPort](https://www.npmjs.com/package/serialport) to access the serial port from the Arduino.
 In order to not have conflicts use node version 6.
 This is done by using node version manager [nvm](https://github.com/creationix/nvm).
 If you don't have it install it either on your own or by using a package manager like [brew](https://brew.sh/)

+## Arduino code
+Located in the hardware folder and the specks for building are:

+## 3D model
+Found in 3d_model folder.
+Specks for it are: